JakeTaranov/RayTracer/README.md

 # Simple Ray Tracer

-Using just Python with Numpy, I implemented a basic backward (eye to light sources) ray tracing algorithm.
+Using Python with Numpy, I implemented a basic backward (eye to light sources) ray tracing algorithm.
 [Here](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) is good article to start with if you would like to get a better understading of the process.